Second Chapter Cliffhanger

 - The Matrix is another Two-Part Trilogy case.
-Part 2 ends with Neo in a coma and the emergence of Smith as an enemy, unaligned with the machines, though just as dangerous.
+The Matrix Reloaded ends with Neo in a coma and the emergence of Smith as an enemy, unaligned with the machines, though just as dangerous.
 It also removed the possible solution that Neo had been working towards for the rest of the movie.
-This possibly reduced the drama because it made a lot of the actions of the second movie a great big Shaggy Dog Story when going into the third.
+This possibly reduced the drama because it made a lot of the actions of the second movie a great big Shaggy Dog Story when going into The Matrix Revolutions.

-- Back to the Future.
-Part II resolved the alternate timeline, but everything else is saved for a big fat "To Be Continued".
+- Back to the Future Part II resolved the alternate timeline story, but everything else is saved for a big fat "To Be Continued".

 - Halo.
 The cliffhanger between Halo 2 and Halo 3 would definitely count, giving us the line "Finish the fight," and angering many fanboys, since they had to wait three more years until the conclusion of the story arc.
 The worst part was that the second game would have had up to three more levels and a coherent ending if not for Microsoft's insistence on sticking to the release date that Bungie had projected when development started.
 Some sources have even said that a third game was never planned at all.

 - Call of Duty: Modern Warfare 2 ends with the only surviving protagonists as public enemies, a major villain still alive, the main character stabbed in the chest, being hauled towards a helicopter, and when the pilot is told they have to get out of there, he replies that he "knows a place".

 - Dreamfall: The Longest Journey, the sequel to The Longest Journey.
 From the three protagonists, it ended with Kian arrested, April dead, and ZoŽ in a coma with hints that she might have died too.
 On the top of that, The Bad Guys Win.
 Fortunately Dreamfall Chapters comes to the rescue.

 - During the Recollection trilogy, Red vs. Blue had the seventh season, Recreation, end with Washington teaming up with the Meta and capture the Reds at Valhalla while the remaining characters were trapped by attacking aliens.